illinois-ceesd/summer-reu-2021/README.md

   - Combustion Chemistry
   - Reaction Coordinate Method

+These tutorials were prepared by N E Davis for the [Center for Exascale-Enabled Scramjet Design](https://ceesd.illinois.edu/) in 2021.
+The program's design was inspired by the [Los Alamos National Laboratory Computational Physics Student Summer Workshop](https://www.lanl.gov/org/padwp/adx/computational-physics/summer-workshop/index.php).
 Some material draws from my 2016 course ME 498CF “Computational Fluid Dynamics with Fluent”.